penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-sessionsoptimization-properties-consecutivedays.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights/properties/sessions/properties/consecutiveDays
 ```

- Indicates the weight of the condition which it has been established in each case on the properties of each session, to be placed two or three class units, that is, all of them on consecutive days.
+It indicates the weight of the condition that has been set in each case on the properties of each class unit to place two or three class units, that is, all of them on consecutive days.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |